 Listed here are a selection of our key collaborations, partners, and organizations that we in some way work with in order to drive evidenced-based research and interventions forward and to further the field of implementation science.

-The National Cancer Institute (NCI) in collaboration with the National Institute of Mental Health (NIMH), the Office of Behavioral and Social Sciences Research (OBSSR) and Office of Disease Prevention (ODP) National Institutes of Health (NIH), and the U.S. Department of Veterans Affairs (VA), is the sponsor of the 2014 Training Institute on Dissemination and Implementation Research in Health (TIDIRH).
+The National Cancer Institute (NCI) in collaboration with the National Institute of Heart, Lung, and Blood (NHLBI), the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the Office of Behavioral and Social Sciences Research (OBSSR) and Office of Disease Prevention (ODP) National Institutes of Health (NIH), and the U.S. Department of Veterans Affairs (VA), is the sponsor of the 2014 Training Institute on Dissemination and Implementation Research in Health (TIDIRH).
 The goal of this 5-day training institute is to provide participants with a thorough grounding in conducting dissemination and implementation (D&I) research in health.
 Faculty and guest lecturers will consist of leading experts (practitioners and teachers) in theory, implementation and evaluation approaches to D&I, creating partnerships and multi-level transdisciplinary research teams, research design, methods and analyses appropriate for D&I investigations and conducting research at different and multiple levels of intervention (e.g., clinical, community, policy).

-As part of a public/private effort, IS collaborates with the Agency for Healthcare Research and Quality (AHRQ), Centers for Disease Control and Prevention (CDC), and Substance Abuse and Mental Health Services Administration (SAMHSA) on a web-based tool, Cancer Control P.L.A.N.E.T, designed to help in the planning, implementation, and evaluation of evidence-based cancer control interventions.
+As part of a public/private effort, IS collaborates with the Agency for Healthcare Research and Quality (AHRQ) and Centers for Disease Control and Prevention (CDC) on a web-based tool, Cancer Control P.L.A.N.E.T, designed to help in the planning, implementation, and evaluation of evidence-based cancer control interventions.
 DCCPS and CDC have developed the user-friendly State Cancer Profiles website of Cancer Control P.L.A.N.E.T., which provides up-to-date county-level cancer mortality, incidence and behavioral risk factor data at the county level.
 The IS team and NCI Office of Communications and Education collaborated to launch Research to Reality (R2R), new interactive community of practice with discussion forums, cyber-seminars, and enhanced collaboration opportunities with other practitioners and researchers around evidence-based practice.
 Links to AHRQ’s federally funded Guide to Clinical Preventive Services and CDC’s Guide to Community Services are provided in the Research Synthesis section of the Cancer Control P.L.A.N.E.T.
-Finally, the IS team also works with SAMHSA's National Registry of Evidence-based Programs and Practices (NREPP) to review evidence-based programs posted on Research-tested Intervention Programs (RTIPs), a central resource on Cancer Control P.L.A.N.E.T.

 For the first time, key international organizations including the American Cancer Society (ACS), African Organization for Research and Training in Cancer (AORTIC), Centers for Disease Control (CDC), International Agency for Research on Cancer (IARC), International Atomic Energy Agency – Program of Action for Cancer Therapy, International Cancer Control Congress Association (ICCCA), Latin American and Caribbean Society of Medical Oncology (SLACOM), Red de Institutos Nacionales de Cancer (RINC), Union for International Cancer Control (UICC), and World Health Organization (WHO) have joined together to coordinate their efforts to support national cancer control plan development and implementation.
 The International Cancer Control Partnership (ICCP), formed in November 2012, is a group of organizations whose members were already individually working to support country cancer control planning efforts.
 Now, these organizations will work together on identified priorities to maximize their collective resources and avoid duplication of effort.
 The long-term outcome that the ICCP is working towards is that all countries have and are implementing a quality cancer control plan, which is linked to a country’s non-communicable disease (NCD) control efforts.
 The ICCP believes that prioritizing cancer is critical to reaching the voluntary goal within the Global Monitoring Framework on NCDs and the WHO Global NCDs Action Plan 2013-2020 (PDF): a 25% reduction in premature mortality from non-communicable diseases (cancer, cardiovascular diseases, diabetes, and chronic respiratory diseases) by 2025.